eugenia1984/UTN-FRSR-Programacion/2do_anio_1er_semestre/ingles_3/specific_vocabulary_and_structures.md

 Use the words in the box to write sentences.
 You can se a dictionary to help you.

 ```
-Satisfying - difficult - tiring - easy -
+Satisfying - difficult -
+tiring - easy -
 fun - dangerous - well paid -
-boring - demanding - varied - repetitive -
+boring - demanding -
+varied - repetitive -
 challenging - stressful –
 relaxing - creative
 ```

+My current job isn't well paid, that's why I'm looking a new one.

+I'm in a challenging project, we are designing a new system from scratch with new tecnologies, which it's challenging.

 ### 2. Read the following job descriptions.
 Fill in the gaps with the corresponding word.

 **a)** I’m a lifeguard.
-My job isn’t ... ..., so I don’t make much money.
-When there are only a few people at the beach, it’s ... ... so I can enjoy the sun and watch the sea, but when there are a lot of people, it’s ... ... because they often do stupid things.
-I sometimes save people from the sea, and this is very ... ...
+My job isn’t ...well paid..., so I don’t make much money.
+When there are only a few people at the beach, it’s ...relaxing... so I can enjoy the sun and watch the sea, but when there are a lot of people, it’s ...stressful... because they often do stupid things.
+I sometimes save people from the sea, and this is very ...dangerous...

 **b)** I write music for films.
-People think I have a very ... ... job -and they’re right.
-I write music for many different kinds of films: action films, animated films, horror films, so my work is ... ...
-But it’s also a very ... ... job, because I work for many hours every day.
+People think I have a very ...satisfying... job -and they’re right.
+I write music for many different kinds of films: action films, animated films, horror films, so my work is ...varied...
+But it’s also a very ...tiring... job, because I work for many hours every day.
 Sometimes I only stop working at midnight.

 ---